adedaniel/strapi-blog-postgres-app/README.md

+# 🚀 Backend starter for simple Blog app using Strapi and Postgres DB

+View frontend blog app that connects to this backend - [here](https://github.com/adedaniel/strapi-blog-frontend)

-# 🚀 Getting started with Strapi
+### Getting started with Strapi

 Strapi comes with a full featured [Command Line Interface](https://docs.strapi.io/dev-docs/cli) (CLI) which lets you scaffold and manage your project in seconds.